All Products

 Description

-A certificate is configured by using automatic certificate discovery and a certificate is configured by using a Kubernetes Secret.
+A certificate is configured by using automatic certificate discovery and another certificate is configured by using a Kubernetes Secret.

 • If both certificates are associated with the same domain name, the certificate that is configured by using a Secret is preferably used.

-• If the certificates are associated with different domain names, the ALB Ingress controller use the certificates for the corresponding domain names.
+• If the certificates are associated with different domain names, the ALB Ingress controller uses the certificates for the corresponding domain names.

-A certificate is configured by using automatic certificate discovery and a certificate is specified in an AlbConfig.
+A certificate is configured by using automatic certificate discovery and another certificate is specified in an AlbConfig.
 Both certificates are associated with the same listener.

 Both certificates are used.